Saving money

 2. Earn a modest amount of interest on your savings.

-3. Separate your savings from your spending account.
+3. Separate your savings from your spending money.

 4. Create categories in order to give your savings a purpose.